 The point is, if you can tap into those motivations and show the seller that you understand where they’re coming from, you’ll be in a much stronger position to craft an offer that resonates with them.
 So how do you do that?

 Start by doing your homework.
 Talk to your real estate agent about what they know about the seller’s situation.
 Look for clues in the property listing or marketing materials.
-And if you have the opportunity to meet the seller in person, pay attention to the questions they ask and the concerns they raise.
+If you have the opportunity to meet the seller in person, pay attention to the questions they ask and the concerns they raise.

 Once you have a sense of what’s driving the seller, you can start tailoring your offer to meet their needs.
 For example, if you know they’re looking for a quick closing, you might offer to waive certain contingencies or accelerate your due diligence process.
-If they’re focused on price, you might look for ways to sweeten the deal with non-monetary incentives, like a leaseback arrangement or favorable financing terms.

 The key is to be creative and flexible in your approach.
 Don’t just put together a generic offer and hope for the best.
 Take the time to really understand what the seller wants, and then craft an offer that shows them you’re the buyer who can make it happen.